Table of Contents

 Getting it fixed

-For a repair on any frame, a ‘weld up’ over the top of a crack is not enough.
+For a repair on any frame, a ‘weld up’ over the top of a crack is usually not enough.
 To make the weld strong, new material is required in the form of a gusset or sleeve.

 Professional frame builders can modify steel frames relatively easily – just about anything can be replaced or redone.
 You can attach bidon mounts and disc brake tabs; you can even replace individual frame tubes, head tubes and re-space the rear dropouts.

 Which Will Last The Longest?